 This past Sunday, the president of El Salvador, Nayib Bukele, said that he would send a battery of legal reforms to Congress.
-Among these measures is a proposal to grant citizenship to businessmen who invest in El Salvador and other initiatives aimed at favoring investment projects in the country.
+Among these measures is a proposal to grant citizenship to businessmen who invest in El Salvador and other initiatives to favor investment projects in the country.

-The president did not specify whether the bills would be aimed exclusively at businesses related to bitcoin -legal tender in the nation-but during the week.
-He referred to El Salvador as “the land of bitcoin freedom. “
+The president did not specify whether the bills would be aimed exclusively at businesses related to bitcoin, which is now legal tender in the nation.
+He has recently referred to El Salvador as “the land of bitcoin freedom. “

-“I am sending 52 legal reforms to Congress to eliminate paperwork, reduce bureaucracy, create tax incentives, grant citizenship in exchange for investments.
-The reforms will also seek to establish new securities laws, create greater stability for contracts, etc.”, the president wrote on his Twitter account.
+“I am sending 52 legal reforms to Congress to eliminate paperwork, reduce bureaucracy, create tax incentives, and grant citizenship in exchange for investments.
+The reforms will also seek to establish new securities laws, create greater stability for contracts, etc.” the president wrote on his Twitter account.